Language-Research-Technology/ldac-profile/profile/profile.md

 transmitted either as:

-- A **distributed** collection: a set of individual RO-Crates which reference separate collection records with ONE Object and one Collection per crate
+- A **distributed** collection: a set of individual RO-Crates which reference separate collection records with one Object and one Collection per crate.

 - A **bundled** single crate which contains all the Collection and Object data.